 So, while it’s important for you to work on your medical communication skills, and it’s important for you to know when to see your doctor, and it’s important to ask your doctor about alternative options, it takes two willing participants to create a partnership.
+If you are all-in on managing your medical care, the next step is making sure that you are seeing the right doctor!

 Sometimes, the doctor is the problem